SovereignCloudStack/website/_i18n/en/_posts/blog/2024-09-18-demystifying-gaia-x-credentials.md

 You can use the [Gaia-X Wizard](https://wizard.lab.gaia-x.eu/legalRegistrationNumber) for creating the Gaia-X Credentials or use the Notarization API directly.

 There is a notable quirk about the process here that needs some explanation before we go on.
-When requesting a LRN Verifiable Credential a **Verifiable Credential identifier** must be provided.
+When requesting a LRN Gaia-X Credential a **Verifiable Credential identifier** must be provided.
 This corresponds to "Verifiable Credential ID" in the Gaia-X Wizard or the "vcid" path parameter of the API.
 In addition to that a **credential subject identifier** will need to be specified as well.
 This corresponds to "Credential subject ID" in the Gaia-X Wizard or the "id" request body field when using the API.